 TunePat Music One is elaborately crafted for users who require high-efficiency streaming music converters.
-It supports extracting music from the most popular streaming apps, including Spotify, Amazon Music, Apple Music, Tidal, YouTube Music, Deezer, Line Music, and Pandora Music.
+It supports extracting music tracks or audiobooks from the most popular streaming apps, including Spotify, Amazon Music, Apple Music, Tidal, YouTube Music, Deezer, Line Music, Pandora Music, Audible, Dailymotion, Veoh, YouTube, Vimeo, SoundCloud, and more.
 This page provides detailed information on the operation instructions of this comprehensive all-in-one converter.

 TunePat has a user-friendly interface and it is quite easy to register for the program.
 After purchasing, you will receive a confirmation email, including your registration information.

 Step 1 Select a target streaming platform from the main interface.

 Step 2 In this interface, you can directly click the "Register" button next to the user profile photo box at the bottom left, or click the "Menu > Register" option in the upper right menu bar to jump to the registration interface to register the program.

 Step 3 Then copy and paste the registration Email and Code into the registration window.
 Click on "Register" to make a confirmation.